xdev-software/tci-base/README.md

 ## Usage
 This module has many different components that can be used in different situations in different ways.

-Detailed documentation is also available in the JavaDocs.

 Checkout the [advanced demo](./tci-advanced-demo/) as a reference to get a feeling how this can be done.

+> [!TIP]
+> More detailed documentation is usually available in the corresponding JavaDocs.

 ## Installation
 [Installation guide for the latest release](https://github.com/xdev-software/tci-base/releases/latest#Installation)